gardener/gardener/docs/api-reference/security.md

 </em>
 </td>
 <td>
-<p>ExpirationTimeStamp is the time of expiration of the returned token.</p>
+<p>ExpirationTimestamp is the time of expiration of the returned token.</p>
 </td>
 </tr>
 </tbody>